jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 Layers
 ------

-The 2<sup>nd</sup> level in the namespacing may consist of the following parts:
+The 2<sup>nd</sup> level in the namespacing splits up into the following parts:

 |             |             |
 |-------------|-------------|